Mysticism in the Gospel of Messiah

 Nowhere in the Scriptures does Yahweh say that everyone is to become a mystic.
 Nowhere in the Scriptures does it say that we should become so absorbed with the spiritual that we, as we must if we pursue the mystic path whole heartedly, lose contact with the reality of ordinary people's lives.

-The quest of mysticism is understanding the spiritual realities that lie behind our physical world.
+The quest of mysticism is understanding the spiritual realities that lie behind our physical existence.
 Mystics want to understand the causes and affects of life.
-The problem is that they usually become so absorbed with their quest for spiritual knowledge that they become more interested in leaving this world than living in, and facing, its daily realities.
+The problem is that they usually become so absorbed with their quest for spiritual knowledge that they become more interested in leaving this world than living in, and facing, its daily realities and challenges.
 If, as the Gnostics taught, the purpose of physical life is simply to escape it (because matter is evil), why would Elohim (God) bother to put us here in the first place?

 We have been placed in this physical sphere of existence to teach us things that we cannot learn in a purely spiritual sphere.
 To try and escape the physcial world by retreating inwardly is therefore not only to overturn Yahweh's plan but to miss a golden, never repeatable opportunity, for real spiritual growth.
 Our spirits grow by interacting with flesh-and-blood people, facing and solving difficult outer circumstances, and learning the graces of emunah (faith) and patience, to name but two.
 None of these things can really be learned by pursuing an exclusively aesthetic life of inward searching.

 The position of Messianic Evangelicals is that only certain people are called to pursue a mystic path, namely, those the Bible calls the 144,000, and then only conditionally.
 They are indeed called to ascend to the lofty heights of the spiritual realms so long as this is not selfish pursuit.
-In other words, their call is to obtain wisdom and return to ground level to bless ordinary people.
+In other words, their call is to obtain wisdom and return to ground level to bless ordinary people with it - it is not exclusively for their own private consumption.

 Once you have tasted paradise the natural urge is to remain there.
 Who, having experienced sublime simcha (joy), would want to return to a world of suffering and misery?
 It is exactly here, though, that the essense of true ahavah (love) is tested.
 Yah'shua (Jesus) came from Heaven, leaving His place of glory and honour, to enter this world for our salvation.
 The King of Kings became the least of all servants, suffering the indignity of persecution and a common criminal's death.
 Only one power in the universe can induce someone to do such a thing -- pure ahavah (love).